sotall/example-browser-automation/README.md

-# Cypress Installation Guide
+# Automation Testing Frameworks

-This guide provides instructions on how to install Cypress for your project.
+This guide provides instructions on how to install

 ## System Requirements